 I received the following comment on my old blog.
-It started me thinking about rice straw and humid climates and I noticed that many of the humid climates are actually where rice grows and thrives.
+It got me thinking about building with bales in humid climates and rice straw.
+I noticed that many of the humid climates are actually where rice grows and thrives.
 To that end, I wondered if it might really be possible to build with bales in a humid climate if the bales were rice straw.
 I am not in a position to undertake this study, but want to present a challenge to you all:

 Are you willing to do the unbiased research to see how rice straw holds up under humid conditions?
 This will need to be a scientific experiment to hold mustard with critics.
 If you are interested, please let me know.
 Perhaps we can get some funding to do the research if your proposal is strong.
 I am excited about this chance to expand the world of straw bale construction.